kalifs/state_store/README.md

 ```

-Then if you decide to add _hungry_ then you change states to
+Then if you decide to add _hungry_ then you change states as shown below and that will keep previous configuration valid as well as new one.

 ```ruby
    class Wold